OpLumina/tricorne/README.md

 ## The short version

 Kali owns Debian.
 BlackArch owns Arch.
-Parrot owns the "security-focused desktop" niche. **No one owns RPM-world offensive security** — even though Fedora is arguably the most defensively hardened mainstream distribution.
+Parrot owns the "security-focused desktop" niche. **No one owns RPM-world offensive security**, even though Fedora is arguably the most defensively hardened mainstream distribution.
 Tricorne fills that gap.

-It ships the offensive security toolchain (recon, web, wireless, exploitation, forensics, RE) on top of Fedora's defaults — **SELinux enforcing, audit framework on, sVirt active** — and adds an engagement-workflow layer that no other offensive distribution ships.
+It ships the offensive security toolchain (recon, web, wireless, exploitation, forensics, RE) on top of Fedora's defaults of **SELinux enforcing, audit framework on, sVirt active** and adds an engagement-workflow layer that no other offensive distribution ships.

 ## Three corners